The Ins and Outs of Tipping On a Cruise

 Beyond the standard gratuity, any extra tipping comes down to personal discretion.
 Having worked in the service industry, I know the difference a well-earned tip can make.
 I always tip more, especially knowing how hard they work with little to no days off throughout their contract.
 Whether maintaining the ship’s cleanliness, delivering top-notch guest services, or any unseen tasks, these gratuities directly acknowledge the crew’s hard work and dedication.

-Remember, while additional cruise tipping is always appreciated, it’s never expected—consider it for moments when the service truly goes above and beyond.
+While additional cruise tipping is always appreciated, it’s never expected—consider it for moments when the service truly goes above and beyond.

 Gratuity Rates by Cruise Line